-My car is paid for my insurance is the minimum
+My car is paid for, and my car insurance plan is the minimum state requirement.

-electric is something that we battle with but I think I now have my boyfriend talked into signing for the equal pay plan where they take the total for a year average it and this is what you pay monthly.
-Once this is done we will not have anymore 500.00 bills during the winter.
+The electric bill is something that we battle with but I think I now have my boyfriend talked into signing for the equal pay plan where they take the total for a year average it and this is what you pay monthly.
+Once this is done we will not have anymore $500.00 bills during the winter.

 If we need to make a purchase we pay for it with cash (we save for it)we do not have a credit card at all

 Savings is not touched unless it is an emergency and we don’t have time to save for it before we have to have it.

 Our spending money comes from my school checks.
 These checks we split.
 With my half I buy extra stuff I want for the kitchen etc, Christmas for my side, and birthday presents for my side.

 I also take my older kids shopping and give my x some money to help with football, basketball, and dance classes.
 My boyfriend buys whatever reloading or shooting thing or anything else he wants, presents for his side and we split the cost on anything our daughter needs.

 Like with the next check we will be buying school stuff (she will get brand new clothes for this, she loves to shop) My checks come in about every four months and usually average about 2500.00

 When things happen like this light bill I streamline the cable or the cell before cutting back on groceries.
 Why?
 Because food is needed cable and cell is not, although I do have to have my internet since I go to school online.
 Contrary to popular belief if you have to you can survive without cable and a cell phone.